 During August, we traveled some, so my total rowing output was 175,980 meters.
 Not bad at all, and, like before, the main benefit was that the strength I was gaining had really reduced my knee pain a lot.

-How I manage to row 10K every day is by rowing with the Tour de France.
+How I manage to stay motivated to row 10K every day is by rowing with the Tour de France.
 I row every mile with them on every stage.
 It’s so great having access to the Tour, those athletes are fantastic and I am really a huge Tadej Pogacar fan.
 Massive respect.
-I will say that since I row an hour or so each day, I have watched TDF for about 130 hours, which means I am getting to be a massive fan of pro cycling, getting to know the athletes and the teams, and having my own reaction to the US commentators who I tolerate.
-If it were up to me, I would watch the International Feed.
+I will say that since I row an hour or so each day, I have watched TDF for about 130 hours, which means I am getting to be a massive fan of pro cycling, getting to know the athletes and the teams, and having my own reaction to the US commentators who I barely tolerate.
+If it were up to me, I would watch the International feed.
 But I don’t make that decision it turns out.

 October was a massive month.
 I was very disciplined and managed to row 256,597 meters.
 Sadly I picked up an achilles injury when I turned my ankle out walking the dog.
 Funny thing is that I used to tell my kids not to “get their foot stuck in a hole” when they were little kids on their way to school.
 What goes around!

 Because of the achilles injury I had to tape every day and ice it too, which made sprinting hard on the Erg.
-Even so, by the end of October my scale data showed I had reduced my visceral fat by 40%, I was under 200# and had to switch to my sweat pants since none of my jeans stay up even on the last notch I added to the belt.
+Even so, by the end of October my scale data showed I had reduced my visceral fat by 40%, I was under 200# and had to switch to my sweat pants since none of my jeans stay up even on the last notch that I added to my belt.
 My body fat generally fell to under 30% for the first time in forever too!

 Because of the injury, I backed off on the load by only rowing 160,000 meters during the month.
 Part of it was my sleep was disturbed and therefore my recovery was low so I took an extra day off a week, which made a big difference.